jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 export default foo;
 ```

 This is the example Dominic messaged me with.
-The above fails, because `hello` is accessed before it's declared, and that's down to how `export default` works like an assignment.
+The above fails, because `hello` in `module.js` points to the hidden variable exported by `main.js`, and it's accessed before it's initialized.

 If `main.js` used `export { hello as default }`, it doesn't fail, because it's passing the function by reference and gets hoisted.
 If `main.js` used `export default function hello()`, again it doesn't fail, but this time it's because it hits that super-magic-special-case of `export default function`.

 So there you go!
 I learned something new.
 But, as with my last few posts, please don't add this to your interview questions, just avoid circular dependencies 😀.

+Huge thanks to [Toon Verwaest](https://twitter.com/tverwaes), [Marja Hölttä](https://twitter.com/marjakh), and [Mathias Bynens](https://twitter.com/mathias) for making sure I'm using the correct terminology throughout this post, and of course to [Dominic Elm](https://twitter.com/elmd_) for triggering this whole adventure!